 If superfast broadband is not currently an option for your home or business, register your details on our 'keep me in the loop' page and we'll let you know when it becomes available.

 If your home or business can't get fibre optic broadband, we're making use of other technologies, such as satellite and ADSL2+, with the aim of speeding up broadband for those beyond the fibre footprint.

-Cornwall includes many remote areas where homes and businesses are very scattered, which means although a whopping 95% will benefit from superfast fibre optic broadband, we just can't get it to every premises.
+Cornwall includes many remote areas where homes and businesses are very scattered, which means although 95% will benefit from fibre optic broadband, we just can't get it to every premises.

 This 5%, approximately 13,000 properties, are split between those that currently get at least 2Mbps on their current broadband, and those that get below 2Mbps.

 Some of those who get at least 2Mbps will gain access to faster broadband speeds thanks to additional exchange upgrades to ADSL2+.

 For people with broadband speeds of less than 2Mbps, a subsided satellite service will be available.
 Please see our dedicated satellite page for more information.

 Through a combination of different solutions, Superfast Cornwall will be trying to bring faster broadband to as many people as possible in Cornwall and the Isles of Scilly; not only those that can access superfast fibre optic broadband.